 3D models are required to be submitted for areas where the Minister for Planning is the Responsible Authority, as well as some key strategic sites.
 3D modelling forms a key part of the assessment process for planning permits.

 This Technical Advisory Note below provides guidance for submitting models.

 3D models can also be printed at various scales, using the group's large scale 3D printer.
-This enables entire street blocks to be 3D-printed and joined together to form a modelled city.
+This enables entire street blocks to be 3D-printed and joined together to form a modeled city.